Downtown Revitalization Initiative (DRI)

 Increasing connectivity between downtown destinations through the installation of landscape and safety features on Church Street and expansion of the tree canopy along the Broadway and Main Street retail corridors.

 Revamping the Woodruff Street corridor from Broadway to Bloomingdale Avenue as a walkable destination, facilitating its development as a retail and cultural hub.
-Improvements will include undergrounding utility lines and installing a two- way bicycle lane, new sidewalks, high-visibility crosswalks, trees, pedestrian-scale lighting, and a complementary decorative feature.
+Improvements will include undergrounding utility lines and installing a bicycle lane, new sidewalks, high-visibility crosswalks, trees, pedestrian-scale lighting, and a complementary decorative feature.

 Development of a whitewater park to bring new aquatic activities to downtown Saranac Lake and build on the village’s status as a recreation destination.